 A tooltip is a contextual text bubble that displays a description for an element that appears on pointer hover or keyboard focus.

-Let’s take a challenge to create a custom tooltip.
-Before everything let’s first define the basic requirements for the tooltip.
+Let’s take on the challenge of creating a custom tooltip.
+Before everything, let’s first define the basic requirements for the tooltip.